zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **How?**

 Use the button in the toolbar of the editor or simply write [[?]][[?]] in the editor.
 Both ways let you search for the desired knowledge base article by typing some characters or words.
+See [Knowledge base](/en/documentation/use/guides/knowledge-base) to learn more about working with the knowledge base.

 ## Mention a user